rmonin/www/content/log/240226b-Zettelkasten.md

 Since everything needs a name these days, it seems that my CODEX is actually an implementation of the [zettelkasten](/codex/zettelkasten) method.
 Nothing groundbreaking in our digital age, but it's interesting to know what it's called and perhaps delve into the topic a bit someday. 🤷

-## Opquast

-I discovered this website: [The Opquast Web Quality Assurance Checklist](https://checklists.opquast.com/en/web-quality-assurance/)

-I may have a look on its checklist and more 🧐